Angelica pubescens

-Angelica pubescens is a plant in the family Apiaceae, native to Japan and China.
-The Japanese common name is shishiudo and the Chinese common name is 猪独活, du huo.
+Angelica pubescens is a plant in the family Apiaceae, native to Japan and Taiwan.
+The Japanese common name is shishiudo.
+In Mainland China, the plant under the name Angelica pubescens is actually Angelica biserrata.

 It is a herbaceous perennial plant growing to 1–2 m tall with tripinnate leaves up to 1 m long, the leaflets being 5–10 cm long.
 The flowers are white, produced in large umbels.

 The young stems and leaves are edible.
 Shishiudo is often mistaken with udo.
-The plant is used in traditional Chinese medicine.